andaze/WebCorporate/content/solution/blazor/index.en.md

 ## Effects of Introduction

-* ・Users can have a fresh experience that they have not had with conventional web pages.
+* Users can have a fresh experience that they have not had with conventional web pages.
-* ・High-speed page display and function switching
+* High-speed page display and function switching
-* ・Smartphone applications can be replaced.
+* Smartphone applications can be replaced.
-* ・Improved display speed and performance because parts of the page that do not need to be changed remain unchanged.
+* Improved display speed and performance because parts of the page that do not need to be changed remain unchanged.
-* ・More advanced expression on web pages
+* More advanced expression on web pages

 ## Suggested Industries

-* ・Banking
+* Banking
-* ・Securities
+* Securities
-* ・Insurance
+* Insurance
-* ・Construction
+* Construction
-* ・Public Sector
+* Public Sector
-* ・Construction Manufacturing
+* Construction Manufacturing
-* ・Retail
+* Retail
-* ・Retail Distribution
+* Retail Distribution